lemuelkumarga/bible-network/README.md

 ![png](README_files/README_11_0.png)

-From the chart above, we conclude that chapter length across books are varied as well.
+From the chart above, we conclude that chapter lengths across books are varied as well.
 For example, a chapter in <span class="hl orange-text">1 Kings</span> will take around 5.5 minutes to read, whilst a chapter in <span class="hl red-text">Psalms</span> will take around 1.5 minutes to read.

 ### Preliminary Insights